epfl-ada/ada-2024-project-adaspeedia/README.md

 ## Research Questions

-Main question:
+### Main question:

 How do the semantic distances elicited from LLMs using the Wikispeedia measure of relatedness compare to the ones computed from human games ?

-Some subquestions we aim to answer:
+### Some subquestions we aim to answer:
 1. What distribution does the difference between human and LLM distances follow?
   - What are the articles for which humans and LLM distances differ, or agree?
 Do they belong to specific categories?
+  - Does the path length correlate with the semantic distance between the starting and goal article of the path?
   - How much difference and for which articles?

 2. Do LLMs exhibit the same strategy of “getting away” and then “homing in” as the paper shows humans do?
 If yes, then:
   - Do we observe a different distribution for the length of the getting away phase and the length of the homing in